- Best corner TV mount

 Dual-extending arm

-- Since there’s an additional arm acting as support, the steel construction is much more reliable when holding larger and heavier TV screens.
+- Since there’s an additional arm acting as support, the steel construction is much more reliable when holding larger and heavier TVs.

 - The downside to using a dual-extending arm is that the base and arms can be heavier, and have less flexibility in overall movement.